Gravitational Magnus effect from scalar dark matter: Setup and numerical methods

 We define its projections normal to and into the three-dimensional spatial slice of the spacetime as,

 Following Refs.~\cite{Clough:2021qlv, Traykova:2021dua,Traykova:2023qyv}, we extract the backreaction force in the $y$ direction by the scalar field on the BH in the simulation frame as

-where~$\dd S_j\coloneqq \dd^2x\sqrt{\sigma} N_j$, where~$\sigma$ is the determinant of the induced metric on the 2-surfaces~$\pd \Sigma$, and~$N_j$ is their outward pointing normal, normalized such that $\gamma_{ij} N^i N^j = 1$.
+where~$\dd A_j\coloneqq \dd^2x\sqrt{\sigma} N_j$, where~$\sigma$ is the determinant of the induced metric on the 2-surfaces~$\pd \Sigma$, and~$N_j$ is their outward pointing normal, normalized such that $\gamma_{ij} N^i N^j = 1$.
 Here $^{(4)}\Gamma^\nu_{\mu i}$ is the Christoffel symbol of the full four-dimensional metric (see~\cite{Clough:2021qlv} for its expression in 3+1 decomposed variables, and further implementation details), and $\Sigma_{\rm i} \subset \Sigma_{\rm o}$ are three-dimensional spherical volumes centered around the singularity (see Fig.~\ref{fig:cartoon} for an illustration).

 The first term in \eqref{eqn:force-extr}, which we refer to as the flux $\mathcal{F}$, is the change in the momentum of the BH due to accretion of the scalar field into the region $\Sigma_{\rm i}$ near the BH.
 The second term, which we refer to as the source $\mathcal{S}$, is the momentum exchange due to gravitational interactions between the matter and the curvature (we see explicitly that it is due to the coupling between the Christoffel symbol and the stress-energy tensor in the surrounding volume).
 In the Newtonian limit the second term is simply the gravitational attraction on the BH due to the integrated effect of the unevenly distributed surrounding matter (see Fig.~\ref{fig:a_dependence_screenshot}).
 The component in the $x$ direction is the dynamical friction, and the component in the $y$ direction arises due to the spin-curvature effects.
 The total force $F_i$ is a well-defined quantity, while its split between the two terms on the right-hand-side of \eqref{eqn:force-extr} is dependent on the slicing and on the exact choice of $\Sigma_{\rm i}$.
-Nevertheless, we can loosely identify the former part with the Magnus part of the force and the latter with the Weyl part of the force (see Sec.~\ref{sec:theory} below).
+Nevertheless, we can loosely identify the former part with the Magnus part of the force and the latter with the Weyl part of the force (see Sec.~\ref{sec:theory} below, and Appendix~\ref{app:correspondence} for further details and a justification in the Newtonian limit).

 To obtain the correct 4-vector component of the force, we need to account for the difference between the asymptotic proper time (also the time measured by observers in the BH rest frame) compared to our simulation frame.
 We therefore find the $\bar{y}$ component of the covariant spin-curvature force in the BH rest frame to be